 How do I access the program?

-Assessment for the therapeutic residential programs happens at our Perth, Mandurah or Bunbury offices.
+Our TCs are still operating as Palmerston continues to offer services to the community.
+Assessment for the therapeutic residential program is now being offered through PHONE ASSESSMENT.
 The assessment is tailored to meet individual needs and to ensure maximum benefit from participating in the therapeutic community program.
 For this reason, the assessment process is slightly different for each individual and may vary in time to complete.

-Rural and regional applications can be conducted by telephone or video conferencing.
+Rural and regional applications will continue to be conducted by telephone or video conferencing.

 Following their program completion at our residential services, we offer residents access to three transitional houses located in the southern metropolitan suburbs of Wellard, Leda and Palmyra.
 These beautifully furnished homes offer residents who are at risk of homelessness a safe, short term independent living option, with support from Farm TC staff.
 Clients are assisted with independent living skills, integration back into the community and support to identify suitable long-term housing.